-- Using a pastry cutter, cut the cold butter into the flour until it forms a pea-like texture
+- Using a pastry cutter, blend the cold butter pieces into the flour until it forms a pea-like texture.

-- Add the cold water 1 Tbsp at a time and mix.
-Do this until the dough becomes crumbly and moist, but not sticky.
+- Add the cold water 1-2 Tbsp at a time and mix.
+Do this until the dough becomes crumble and moist, but not sticky.

-- Fold and form into a ball, then divide in half.
+- Form the dough into a ball, then divide in half.

-- On a lightly floured surface, roll out half of the dough into a circle, rotating the rolling pin as you go.
-It should be about a 12” circle.
+- On a floured surface, roll out the dough into a large 12" circle, rotating the rolling pin as you go.

-- Use your rolling pin to roll the dough on top then roll onto pie pan.
-Allow a 1/2” overhang and remove any extra with scissors.
+- Re-roll the dough onto the rolling pin to transfer on top of the pie pan.
+Roll back out and allow a 1/2" overhang removing any extra dough with kitchen scissors.

-- Press the edges and bake according to recipe directions.
+- Press the edges and bake according to recipe instructions.